Alan-Balvin/weatherApp/README.md

 API Integration: Fetching and displaying data from an external API (WeatherAPI).

-Version Control with Git: If you're using Git for collaboration and source code management.
+Version Control with Git

-Responsive Design: Ensuring your app looks great on various screen sizes, likely using Tailwind's responsive utilities.
+Responsive Design: Ensuring the app looks great on various screen sizes, likely using Tailwind's responsive utilities.